 Background and Preparation

-Before we dive into the details of starting your ESG report, we must first shine a light on the background and preparation required to produce an outstanding document.
-Firstly, establishing clear metrics for your enterprise based on the Global Reporting Initiative (GRI) or Sustainability Accounting Standards Board (SASB) standards allows you to have a high level view of your company’s data based on trusted standards.
-We have provided three helpful steps to effectively plan out your ESG report, including a six-month breakdown of appropriate benchmarks to consider.
+Before we dive into the details of starting your report, we must first shine a light on the background and preparation required to produce an outstanding document.
+Firstly, establishing clear metrics for your enterprise based on the Global Reporting Initiative (GRI) or Sustainability Accounting Standards Board (SASB) standards allows you to have a high-level view of your company’s data based on trusted standards.
+We have provided three helpful steps to effectively plan your ESG report, including a six-month breakdown of appropriate benchmarks to consider.

 Need more detail on how to get started with ESG regulatory guidelines?
 The SASB provides a free SICS® look-up tool that allows you to determine the primary SICS® industry for tens of thousands of companies listed around the world, enabling investors and corporations to determine which SASB Standard is applicable to that company.
 GRI standards also provide free resources on how to get started with your reporting process.